 NSF SBIR/STTR does not start processing or viewing proposals until after the deadline date.
 If a proposal is submitted before the deadline date and needs to be updated (also before the deadline date, proposers may perform a Proposal File Update (PFU).
-Instructions are located here: https://www.nsf.gov/eng/iip/sbir/proposalfileupdate.jsp.
+Instructions are located in the FastLane Guide (https://seedfund.nsf.gov/fastlane/).
+See "Proposal File Update."